 Is everything at Chipotle vegan?

-Chipotle offers three variations of rice, and all of them are vegan.
-Choose to pack your bowl or burrito with the chain’s standard Cilantro-Lime brown or white rice or opt for the Cilantro-Lime Cauliflower Rice.
-Yes, even Chipotle is riding the cauliflower rice trend.
-It’s here to stay.
+Chipotle offers two variations of rice, and both of them are vegan.
+Choose to pack your bowl or burrito with the chain’s standard cilantro-lime brown or white rice.

 2 Beans and sofritas

 No worries about non-vegan beans here—both the pinto and the black beans are animal-free (pro tip: you can get both).
 For extra protein and a spicy kick, add the tofu-based sofritas.
 If you’re really hungry, you can double your protein portion for $2.60.

 If you order a build-your-own option and ask for Veggies, guacamole is included at no charge.
 We needed to say that upfront.
 In addition to this coveted green condiment, Fajita Veggies (a mix of sautéed peppers and onions) are also stellar add-ons to any burrito, taco, or bowl.